Editing Credential Profiles

 Editing Public Key Credentials

-Important: For the Default App, you don’t have the privilege to edit the public key credentials.
+Important: You don’t have the privileges to edit the public key credentials for both the Default and SDK Apps.

 Editing Shared Key Credentials